vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ## YAMB Aerodrome
 ### Coded Departures (Fast Jets)
-Visual Departures are commonly requested which are often in the form of a coded departure (e.g. BYRON7 departure), which can be found in the AD2 Sups Page for Amberley.
+Visual Departures are commonly requested by high performance military jets, and often processed in the form of a coded departure (e.g. BYRON7 departure), which can be found in the AD2 Sups Page for Amberley.
 These coded departures provide a corridor with altitude constraints to join the Military Training Areas east of Brisbane avoiding civilian traffic inbound to Brisbane.

 Aircraft will make a visual departure in the circuit direction and fly overhead YAMB to begin tracking for their initial waypoint.